 Did you know there are many free things to do in Venice?
 It’s true!

-Venice, Italy probably isn’t the first city that comes to mind when you think of budget travel, but this picturesque city can be experienced for way cheaper than people typically think.
+Venice, Italy, probably isn’t the first city that comes to mind when you think of budget travel, but this picturesque city can be experienced for way cheaper than people typically think.
 Skip the expensive Gondola rides and focus on the fun and free side of Venice for a worthwhile and cost-friendly trip.

 The Basilica is a Roman Catholic Cathedral Church that stands as a house of worship and monument.
 This cathedral boasts five domes and is a timely example of Byzantine architecture.

 You can also wander the square and see attractions like St. Mark’s Campanile and Santo Stefano Bell Tower.
-This area can be quite busy, especially during the summer months so I’d recommend visiting in the early morning or anytime during the evening.
+This area can be quite busy, especially during the summer months, so I’d recommend visiting in the early morning or anytime during the evening.